Skip links

 Stay focused and careful when performing various tasks, and avoid engaging in risky activities.

-Properly promptly communicate and report any safety concerns regarding potential hazards to supervisors or managers.
+Properly promptly communicate and report any concerns regarding potential hazards to supervisors or managers.

 Follow established guidelines for using personal protective equipment (PPE) as required for the job.

-Strictly observe OSHA safety regulations, rules, and workplace safety protocols.
+Strictly observe compliance regulations, rules, and hazard prevention protocols.

 Alcohol consumption during holiday celebrations in the workplace should be limited.

-Ensure personal as well as the safety of their coworkers by taking full responsibility.
+Ensure personal as well as the protection of their coworkers by taking full responsibility.

 Workplaces that fail to abide by OSHA laws and regulations during federal holidays may face serious consequences, including:

-OSHA Penalties: OSHA can impose hefty penalties and heavy fines for OSHA safety violations after inspecting a workplace.
+OSHA Penalties: It can impose hefty penalties and heavy fines for safety violations after inspecting a workplace.

 Lawsuits: Non-compliance to OSHA often results in costly lawsuits from injured workers or customers claiming compensation and medical expenses.